gvwilson/thirdbit/src/fiction/makers-return/index.md

 Papa Roo was already at the kitchen table when she went downstairs.
 "You look nice," he said,
-holding out an arm to pull her in for a quick hug.
+pulling her in for a quick hug.

 "Thanks, papa."
 She sat and took a slice of thick, dark toast from the stack in the middle of the table while her father poured her a cup of tea.
 After waiting a few moments,
-Papa Roo took Sindy's plate and began spreading raspberry jam on it.
+Papa Roo took the toast from Sindy's plate and began spreading raspberry jam on it.

 "I can do that," Sindy said.